nyu-web-design/course-materials/syllabus.md

 ### Saving your work in the lab

 You will be able to save your work in the ITS labs under your NYU Home Account and/or on your own flash drives.
 Although you can write to the hard disks of the machines in the labs, you cannot be sure that you will have access to the same machine the next time you enter the lab and the drives in the lab are frequently erased.
-A good option is to [[Transfer files to the i6 web server|upload your files online]] and download them as needed.
+A good option is to [upload your files online](https://knowledge.kitchen/Transfer_files_to_the_i6_web_server) and download them as needed.

 ## Assignments